mj-xmr/SolOptXMR/README.md

 # Requirements
 - A POSIX system with a C++ compiler and Python3 interpreter.
-- Less than 1 GB of RAM.
+- Between 500 MB and 1 GB of RAM.

-Supported Operating Systems and features:
+Supported Operating Systems:

 | OS  | Support   |
 | ------------- | -- |